-Nerf RIVAL is an all-new, high-performance line of toy blasters from Hasbro.
-It also happens to be one of the more confusing Nerf products for parents, because we often associate “Nerf” with “soft and safe.”
-And to some extent, that’s still true with Nerf RIVAL, which is sold in the toy blaster aisle right alongside traditional Nerf blasters.
-But make no mistake—RIVAL is Nerf for big kids.
-In fact, the whole premise of the RIVAL line is that it performs at a level closer to Airsoft or paintball than traditional Nerf products—and that is intentional.
+This toy gun happens to be one of the more confusing Nerf products for parents, because you often associate “Nerf” with soft and safe.
+And to some extent, that is still true with Nerf Rival, which is sold in the toy blaster aisle right alongside traditional Nerf blasters.
+But make no mistake, the Rival line is Nerf for big kids only.
+In fact, the whole premise of the Rival line is that it performs at a level closer to Airsoft or paintball than traditional Nerf products—and that is intentional.

-To be clear, Nerf RIVAL still uses foam ammunition, but the new, “high impact rounds” (medium-density foam balls of nearly 1” in diameter) are propelled at velocities of 85 to just over 100 feet-per-second—roughly 30-40 feet-per-second faster than regular Nerf darts.
+To be clear, Nerf Rival still uses foam ammunition, but the new, “high impact rounds” (medium-density foam balls of nearly 1” in diameter) are propelled at velocities of 85 to just over 100 feet-per-second, which is roughly 30 to 40 feet-per-second faster than regular Nerf darts.
 These higher velocities could spell trouble for children under the age of 14 who might be interested in RIVAL blasters.

-We should also note that the RIVAL blasters themselves are not among the easiest Nerf products to use.
-The Nerf RIVAL Apollo XV-700 we were given by Hasbro has a particularly heavy cocking action, which even some adults may find a challenge (children under 14, especially, will find it hard to prime, and would likely be put-off by the difficulty).
+The Rival blasters are not among the easiest Nerf products to use.
+The Nerf Rival Apollo XV-700 has a particularly heavy cocking action, which even some adults may find a challenge (children under 14, especially, will find it hard to prime, and would likely be put off by the difficulty).
 In addition, the Apollo has a very thick handle, since it is built to accommodate an ammunition magazine.
-Smaller hands simply won’t be able to hold it well.
+Smaller hands simply will not be able to hold it well.

-- RIVAL shots fire faster and hit harder than any Nerf blaster series to-date
+- RIVAL shots fire faster and hit harder than any Nerf blaster series

 - RIVAL ranges and accuracy are better than most competitors